Oil prices gain as firm demand outweighs dollar strength

 In the United States, the peak summer driving season started with Memorial Day on Monday, and the American Automobile Association said road travel was expected to reach a 10-year high over the long weekend.

-The dollar held near two-month highs against the euro and yen, as well as a one-month peak against a basket of currencies.
-[FRX/]
+The dollar held near two-month highs against the euro EUR= and yen JPY=, as well as a one-month peak against a basket of currencies .DXY.

 A strong dollar makes greenback-denominated crude oil less attractive for holders of other currencies.